apache/incubator-spot/spot-setup/Apache Spot Schema.md

 # Apache Spot Schema

 This document is to centralize a place where users can read information about Proxy, DNS and Netflow schema.
+From this document users with their own ingest can implement a module without using Spot ingest, or they can compare them.
+User can do that creating a data set with the expected columns by pipeline.

 ## Proxy

-*Raw data*
+The table shows the list of attributes used in proxy.
+The columns indicated with field (:white_check_mark:) are used by the pipeline.
+Also, some specific rules are specified on their corresponding fields.

 |**Spot Field Name**|**Type**|**Description**                            |**Original Field Name**|**Format**|**Spot-ingest**|**Spot-ml**|**Spot-oa**       |**Spot-ui**       |
 |-----------------|--------|---------------------------------------------|---------------------|------------|-------------|-------------|------------------|------------------|